Asian stocks follow Wall Street lower after US jobs report

 Traders are uneasily watching the Fed after chair Jerome Powell said Aug.
-26 that interest rates have to stay elevated to extinguish pressure for prices to rise.
-That dashed hopes the Fed might back of due to signs U.S. economic activity is cooling.
+26 interest rates have to stay elevated to rein in surging inflation.
+That dashed hopes the Fed might back off due to signs U.S. economic activity is cooling.

-Central banks in Europe and Asia also have raised rates, fueling worries they might derail global economic growth.
+Central banks in Europe and Asia also have hiked rates, fueling worries they might derail global economic growth.

 The Nasdaq composite lost 1.3%.